-Our Compensation Committee conducts an annual review of each executive officer's base salary, with input from our Executive Chairman (other than with respect to himself) and our Chief Executive Officer (other than with respect to himself or the Executive Chairman), and makes adjustments as it determines appropriate in furtherance of our compensation philosophy and company performance objectives and needs.
-Revisions generally become effective in April of that year.
+Our Compensation Committee conducts an annual review of each executive officer's base salary, with input from our Executive Chairman (other than with respect to himself) and our Chief Executive Officer (other than with respect to himself or the Executive Chairman), and makes adjustments as it determines appropriate to remain competitive and in furtherance of our compensation philosophy and Company performance objectives and needs.
+Revisions generally become effective in April of each year.
+Our NEOs' base salaries were not adjusted in 2019, with the fluctuation in Mr. Danziger's base salary as compared to 2018 resulting from currency fluctuations.